-· General information
+General information

-Shows you information about the selected menu item or the choice that the cursor is on.
+Shows you information about the selected menu item or the choice on which the cursor is.

 You can see the complete information in the MERVA-Related Data window.
-For details refer to "MERVA-Related Data" on page 44.
+For details refer to "MERVA-Related Data" on page 42.